Engineering campus at UW-Madison

 Undergraduate Learning Center

-The Undergraduate Learning Center (ULC) in the College of Engineering provides tutoring and academic support programs for engineering undergraduates wanting to excel in their courses.
-The ULC is a place where students study, form study groups, and discuss engineering concepts and problem-solving strategies with their peers and with the tutors and facilitators.
+The Undergraduate Learning Center (ULC) provides tutoring and academic support programs for engineering undergraduates.
+It is a place where students can study, form study groups, and discuss engineering concepts and problem-solving strategies — not only with tutors but with other engineering students.
+The ULC provides services that are designed to fit how each student studies best.

 Drop-In-Tutoring Sessions

-Sessions are offered for over 60 courses in mathematics, chemistry, physics, statistics, computer sciences, and engineering.
+Drop-in tutoring sessions are offered for over 60 courses in mathematics, chemistry, physics, statistics, computer sciences, and engineering.
 The sessions provide help with homework problems, concept review, and exam preparation.
-Drop-in tutoring sessions are offered each evening from Sunday to Thursday, resulting in approximately 15,000 student visits in a typical year.
+Drop-in tutoring sessions are offered each evening from Sunday to Thursday during most weeks in the fall and spring semesters.

 PrEPS (Practicing Engineering Problem Solving) Labs